-Bangladesh: 6%-plus GDP growth over last 2 decades
+Bangladesh: 6%-plus GDP growth over the last 2 decades

 Bangladesh has made substantial progress in reducing poverty, supported by sustained economic growth.
-Based on the international poverty line of $1.90 per person per day, Bangladesh reduced poverty from 49.0 percent in 1991 to 28.1 percent in 2010 and is projected to decrease to 12.9 percent in 2016 (source – the World Bank).
+Based on the international poverty line of $1.90 per person per day, Bangladesh reduced poverty from 49.0 percent in 1991 to 28.1 percent in 2010.

 Expanding Globally in South Asia is extremely difficult for investors